 So you’ve been chucking along in your accounting career for a while.
 Things are fine, but you are looking for more… whether it’s more money, more challenges, and more interesting work, your career is probably due for an upgrade.
 Let’s take a look at how you can do it.

-Whether you are an auditor or a financial analyst working in a company’s accounting department, you can always make the jump to a bigger competitor.
+Whether you are an auditor or a financial analyst in a company’s accounting department, you can always jump to a bigger competitor.